Skip to main contentSkip to navigation

 • 1.zpool export poolname flushes all pending transaction groups to disk and marks the pool as exported.
 This is the cleanest way to take a pool offline.
 Only works if the pool is in ONLINE or DEGRADED state.

 • 3.zpool import -f poolname force-imports a pool that was not cleanly exported.
-ZFS replays any pending transaction groups.
+ZFS replays the intent log (ZIL) to recover acknowledged synchronous writes not yet committed via a transaction group sync.
 This writes to the drives and may advance the on-disk state past a recoverable point.

 • 4.If the pool will not import at all, do not use -f repeatedly.
 Image the drives and work from copies.

-Example: A QNAP NAS data recovery case where the unit lost power during a scrub.
-The admin connects the drives to a Linux workstation and runs zpool import.
-The pool shows as available but not exported.
-Running zpool import -o readonly=on tank mounts the pool without writing anything.
-The admin copies data to a new destination before deciding whether to repair or rebuild the pool.
+Example: If a QNAP NAS loses power during a scrub and its drives are connected to a separate Linux workstation, zpool import may show the pool as available but not exported.
+Running zpool import -o readonly=on mounts the pool without writing anything to the member drives, allowing data to be copied to a new destination before deciding whether to repair or rebuild the pool.

 zpool clear resets error counters on a vdev and tells ZFS to retry I/O. If the errors were transient (a loose cable), this brings the vdev back online.
 If the drive is failing, clearing errors masks the problem and allows further corruption.